vukoviciv/trumpTweetsVisualisation-backend/README.md

 > ![alt text](https://pbs.twimg.com/profile_images/874276197357596672/kUuht00m_normal.jpg "Profile picture") My Administration will follow two simple rules: BUY AMERICAN and HIRE AMERICAN! #USA

 Currently max number of fetched tweets is 10 000.
 You can change it in [options](https://github.com/vukoviciv/trumpTweetsVisualisation/blob/master/lib/options.js#L2 "maxNumberOfTweets").
-This is tested for the amount of ~1500 tweets.
+This is tested for the amount of ~2300 tweets.

-After this, run `npm start` and start playing with the app.
+After this, run `npm devstart` and start playing with the app.
+Bundle files will not be buit if `dist` folder doesn't exist in `public` folder.

  **Nota bene:** From this point, you are entering in :construction: work in progress :construction: area.